MicrosoftDocs/fabric-docs/docs/cicd/git-integration/git-integration-process.md

 ### Branch out

-The *Branch* tab of the Source control panel enables you to do any of the following actions:
+The *Branches* tab of the Source control panel enables you to do any of the following actions:

 - **Checkout a new branch** (must be workspace admin): Creates a new branch based on the last synced commit in the workspace and changes the Git connection in the current workspace.
 It doesn't change the workspace content.
 - **Switch branches** (must be workspace admin): Changes the Git connection in the current workspace.
 This overrides the content of the workspace with the content of the branch.